OK, we’re already making our way through the new year. We can move on. Onward and upward, right? We can avoid burnout in the new year.

 - Don’t own things you can’t control.
 There are many things that we face in life that are outside of our control.
 There’s absolutely nothing we could have done and nothing we can do to change the outcome.
 We need to be OK with that.
 But, we also need to find ways to not take ownership when those things happen.
 In other words, don’t take the blame, don’t beat yourself up and don’t radically change your organization because of something happening that you couldn’t and can’t control.

 - Give yourself grace.
-This is a big one for me in 2017.
+This is a big one for me.
 I struggle with being too hard on myself when I make mistakes or when I don’t quite meet the expectation I had for myself.
 My inner dialogue is damaging and detrimental.
-In 2017, I want to have more grace for myself.
+I want to have more grace for myself.
 I want to have the mindset that when I miss the mark, it’s OK.
 It’s not the end of the world.
 So, I am completely focused on grace…for myself—the hardest person, I’ve found, to extend grace to.

 - Spend time with peers.
 This is an important distinction.
 Peers—not friends, not co-workers, not bosses—peers.
 These are people who are doing what you’re doing in some way.
 They are folks that can sympathize with your struggles, honestly say that they’ve “been there, done that” and even help you find a way through the difficulties that you’re going through.
 Spend time with them, let them encourage you and take time to encourage them.